Osteopathic Manual Therapy

 An osteopathic examination will usually begin with general observations of the patient in static posture followed by the patient performing dynamic posture i.e. range of motion and gait patterns.

-Once the osteopath has identified any asymmetries or abnormalities they can carry on to the palpatory examination.
+Once the osteopathic manual practitioner has identified any asymmetries or abnormalities they can carry on to the palpatory examination.

 In the palpatory examination the manual osteopath will observe any area that called attention to itself in the first part of the examination.
 Evaluating temperature, texture of the tissue from superficial layers to the deep layers.

-Depending on the osteopath you are working with, as well as the issues you are seeking to remedy, they may perform palpation over the viscera as well.
+Depending on the osteopathic manual practitioner you are working with, as well as the issues you are seeking to remedy, they may perform palpation over the viscera as well.

-Next the manual osteopath will check the tone of your muscles while having you in an assortment of different positions.
+Next the osteopathic manual practitioner will check the tone of your muscles while having you in an assortment of different positions.

 The final step in most examinations is to determine if there is an articular component to the patients complaint.
 This will involve small movements of joints to determine their functionality.

-Once these steps are complete the osteopath will come up with a specific treatment plan for you.
+Once these steps are complete the osteopathic manual practitioner will come up with a specific treatment plan for you.
 There is no one size fits all in this field.

-This is a very brief overview of what may happen when you go to see a manual osteopath for the first time.
-Every manual osteopath has their own unique style.
+This is a very brief overview of what may happen when you go to see an osteopathic manual practitioner for the first time.
+Every osteopathic manual practitioner has their own unique style.